 But some bacteria convert the sugar into acid, which then attacks the tooth structure, leading to cavities.
-The terrible thing about cavities is that pain isn’t experienced until the decay has progressed to the nerve.
+The terrible thing about cavities is that isn’t experienced until the decay has progressed to the nerve.
 At this point, it is usually too late to place a filling and tooth needs a root canal.
 A damaged tooth cannot be regenerated, only repaired.
 Thus, regular dental examinations are all more necessary.
-The earlier your Lincoln dentists Dr. Jodi Day and Dr. Brad Alderman can discover the cavity or cavities, the quicker and easier it is to treat, and the best part is that you can avoid a root canal.
+The earlier your Lincoln dentists Dr. Jodi Day, Dr. Brad Alderman, and Dr. Ben Joekel can discover the cavity or cavities, the quicker and easier it is to treat, and the best part is that you can avoid a root canal.

 • Schedule regular dental exams to detect caries early so the problem can be fixed.
 Caries can progress very rapidly and what could of fix with a simple filling may progress to needing more expensive and extensive treatment such as a root canal.

-• Don’t wait to come in until you have pain!
-A small, simple cavity is usually painless.
+• Don’t wait to come in until you have severe discomfort!
+A small, simple cavity usually doesn’t cause any discomfort.
 If a tooth starts hurting, there is probably a more severe problem that will require more than just a filling.

 • Brush twice a day.

-• Rinsing with a mouthwash approved by the American Dental Association (ADA).
+• Rinse with a mouthwash approved by the American Dental Association (ADA).

 • Use sugarless gum after meals.
 It has Xylitol which can reduce bacterial load and stimulate salivary flow, which helps to eliminate bacterial load as well.